Skip to main content

 4. Back in Striim, click Test connection to validate, then Save the profile.

-Create a connection profile (username/password)
+Create a connection profile (API token)